aporto/opensubtitles_downloader/README.md

 # Languages id
 Check the file config/languages.csv to find out the id for your language

-# Dependencies
-This script requires 7-zip.
-You must have it installed on your computer.
-If you're not running this on Windows, you change change the code to work with your preferred zip extractor.

 # Planned future improvements
 * Create a GUI interface
-* Embed a Python zip library, to remove  the dependency on 7-zip installation

 # Notes
 This code is based on [https://github.com/agonzalezro/python-opensubtitles Python OpenSubtitles] library, by [https://github.com/agonzalezro Alexandre Gonzalez]